BKWLD/vue-form/README.md

     }
 ```

 Forgetting or misspelling any of these four `name` instances will break something important.
-In a big form this can become a lot to manage.
+In a big form, this can be a lot to manage.

 In this form library, the form component and the fields communicate directly using an event bus (`tiny-emitter` library, so it's Vue 3 compatible).
 This introduces complexity (it's a manual data binding outside of Vue), but it allows us to eliminate the 4x `name` repetition, and it lets us make `rules` a prop on each field, which is a nice API.